mand0ne/android-quiz-app/README.md

 ---

-RMA - Quiz App is, in essence, an application for creating and playing quizzes.<br/>It that can be used by multiple users in parallel and can work in online and offline mode.
+RMA - Quiz App is, in essence, an application for creating and playing quizzes.<br/>It can be used by multiple users in parallel and can work in online and offline mode.

 Some relevant features include:
   - Create quiz category